-Turn on the lights and lock the doors before you settle in with one of these terrifying thrillers.
-These real-life stories prove that truth really is stranger—and scarier—than fiction.
+Turn on the lights and lock the doors before you settle in with one of these terrifying true crime books.
+These real-life stories are as scary as it gets.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.